billyen33/youBot_Control_System/README.md

 7. Open the gripper
 8. Return to the standoff position above the final position of the cube

-**Odometry** was used to simulate realistic movements for the omniwheels so that they spin according to the way the robot chassis maneuvers the environment.
+**Odometry** was used to simulate realistic movements for the mecanum wheels so they spin according to the way the robot chassis maneuvers the environment.

 A **PI feedback controller** was used to model and correct the error dynamics of the robot trajectory, since the actual initial configuration of the end-effector should not be restricted to the initial configuration of the end-effector in the reference trajectory.
 By utilizing an integral controller on top of a proportional controller, the robot is able to eliminate steady state error while producing relatively stable behavior.